 A WordPress change loop that keeps your live theme safe.

 Divine separates the live theme from the work an agent is doing.
-Every task gets a git-backed copy, so changes can be previewed, reviewed, and merged without letting the agent edit the live theme directly.
+Every task gets its own git-backed worktree, so changes can be previewed, reviewed, and merged without letting the agent touch the live theme directly.

 One task, one isolated theme workspace.